Fong Kui Lun

 Fong Kui Lun (方貴倫 (方贵伦, Png Kùi-lûn, Fong1 Gwai3 Leon4, Fāng Guìlún); Pha̍k-fa-sṳ: Fông Kui-lùn; born 28 September 1946) is a Malaysian politician who has served as the Member of Parliament (MP) for Bukit Bintang since November 1999 and Klang from October 1990 to April 1995.
 He is a member of Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR), Barisan Alternatif (BA) as well as Gagasan Rakyat (GR) coalitions.
-He also serves as the Treasurer-General of DAP.
+He also served as the National Treasurer of DAP from 1999 to 2025.
+He is also presently the oldest MP at the age of 78.

-Fong was first elected to Parliament in the 1990 election, for the seat of Klang.
-He lost the seat in the 1995 election, to Dr. Tan Yee Kew of the Malaysian Chinese Association (MCA).
-He returned to Parliament in 1999 election, winning the seat of Bukit Bintang, and became the DAP's treasurer in the same year.
-He was re-elected to Parliament in the consecutive 2004, 2008, 2013 and 2018 general elections.
+Fong was first elected to Parliament in the 1990 general election as the Klang MP.
+He was not reelected and lost the seat in the 1995 general election to Tan Yee Kew of the Barisan Nasional (BN).
+He returned to Parliament in 1999 general election, winning the seat of Bukit Bintang, and became the DAP's treasurer in the same year.
+He was re-elected to Parliament in the consecutive 2004, 2008, 2013, 2018 and 2022 general elections.

 In 2012, Fong apprehended a snatch thief attempting to escape in Pudu, Kuala Lumpur.